 This page outlines the main findings of our research regarding young people’s cultural literacy, cultural heritage and identities conducted in nine CHIEF countries in the context of (1) formal school education, (2) non-formal educational settings and (3) cultural heritage sites.

-As part of our research, we have already reviewed cultural educational policies and national curricula, interviewed heritage practitioners and analysed cultural heritage policies and institutional practices across nine CHIEF countries.
-While our research reports present a detailed account of those reviews, the emerging findings can be summarised in six main thematic blocks:
+While our research reports present a detailed account of those reviews, the emerging findings can be summarised in five main thematic blocks:

 1. Limited understandings of culture and cultural heritage

 - Understandings of culture are often single-dimensional; external to lived experiences; reproductive of dominant hierarchies of cultural value and of the (rather out-dated or unproductive) dichotomies between highbrow vs. lowbrow culture, traditional vs. contemporary values etc.